EricYangsw/py_oop/README.md

-My python oop practice code
+This is about my python oop practice code!